edchelstephens/react-flux/NOTES.md

 > allows us to handle side effects that need to occur eact time React renders

 # useEffect ~= componentDidMount + componentDidUpdate + componentWillUnmount

+# Rules of Hooks

+    1. Only call in React Function components
+        - You cannot call hooks on class components nor on plain javascript
+        - Must be called inside a React function component or our own custom Hook

+    2. Hooks must be declared at the top level
+        - Don't wrap in if statements, loops or functions
+        - If you want the hook to run conditionally, put the condition inside the hook instead.